 The Powdermill Avian Research Center offers banding workshops throughout the year for individuals wanting to be trained in bird banding or to brush up on skills they already possess.
-Annually we offer one Beginner (mid-May) and two Advanced (mid-May and Mid-September) Bander Workshops.
-We are interested in adding a MAPS (Monitoring Avian Productivity and Survivorship) workshop in the summer if there are enough candidates.
+Annually we offer at least one workshop in the spring (mid-May) and one workshop in the fall (mid-September).
+We offer two types of workshops, our “Extraction Workshop” focuses on extracting birds from mist nets and banding methods while our “Molt Workshop” focuses on ageing birds via molt limits and other reliable techniques.
 Our workshops cost $750 per person and include both housing and food throughout the morning.
 We offer a discount rate of $450 for a limited number of students or early professionals each workshop.
-Our workshops are limited to a maximum of 6 (beginner) to 9 (advanced) participants to maximize one-on-one training with bird in-hand experience.
+Our workshops are limited to a maximum of 6 to 8 participants to maximize one-on-one training Our workshops cost $750 per person and include both housing and food throughout the morning.
+We offer a discount rate of $450 for a limited number of students or early professionals each workshop.
+Our workshops are limited to a maximum of 6 to 8 participants to maximize one-on-one training with bird in-hand experience.

 If you are interested in attending a workshop please fill out the workshop Google Form.
 Submission of the google form does not guarantee a place in the workshop.
 Space is limited, therefore priority will be given to those with opportunities to continue to utilize the skills we teach through work or volunteering.